cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 does not apply to internal iterators used for compaction writes.
 Masking is described in more detail below.

-Range deletes apply to both point keys and range keys.
-A range delete can remove part of a range key, just like the new `RangeUnset` operation introduced earlier.
+Theere exist separate range delete operations for point keys and range keys.
+A `RangeDelete` issued through the range API can remove part of a range key, just like the new `RangeUnset` operation introduced earlier.
 Range deletes differ from `RangeUnset`s, because the latter requires that the suffix matches and applies only to range keys.

-[TODO(jackson): The new internal range key bounds scheme makes it possible to support deleting point keys with RANGEDEL (eg, does not _require_ RANGEDEL_PREFIX).
-Think about whether we might want a point-only range deletion operation regardless, for example, maybe when GC-ing swaths of point keys.]

 The optional suffix is related to the pebble `Comparer.Split` operation which is explicitly documented as being for [MVCC